DanieleF36/SEII_Main-Project/README.md

 ###### Pre-requirements
 The Docker Desktop app must be installed and configured in the host machine
 ###### Build the network
-Firstly, we need to build an internal network for the communication between SMTP server and our web application as follows:
+Firstly, we need to build an internal network for the communication between the SMTP server and our web application as follows:
 ```
 docker network create --driver=bridge --subnet=192.168.10.0/24 --gateway=192.168.10.1 softengnetwork
 ```